KIRUBA-110/KIRUBA69/README.md

-- 👋 Hi, I’m @KIRUBA69
+- 👋 Hi, I’m @KIRUBA110
-- 👀 I’m interested in ...learning
+- 👀 I’m interested in ...learning electronics
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python,C and machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on electronics
-- 📫 How to reach me ...
+- 📫 How to reach me kirubagaran484@gmail.com

 <!---
 KIRUBA69/KIRUBA69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.